Study in USA

 The application fee for the SAT in Canada is USD 111 (68+43 which is SAT cost + additional regional fee).

 It is expected that the SAT score will increase scholarship and admission opportunities for international students.
-Among the Canadian universities which have no SAT requirement are Trent University, Royal Roads University, Capilano University, Thompson River University and Farleigh Dickinson University.
+Among the Canadian universities that have no SAT requirement are Trent University, Royal Roads University, Capilano University, Thompson River University and Farleigh Dickinson University.

 In Canada, the SAT scores are accepted by institutions such as the University of Calgary, the University of Saskatchewan, McMaster University, University of Ottawa, University of Alberta, McGill University, University of Montreal, University of Toronto, University of Waterloo and University of British Columbia.